faster-cpython/ideas/3.12/tier2.md

 ## Motivation

-PEP 659 gives us a worhtwhile speed up over 3.10, but performance is still poor compared to node.js and well-engineered JIT compilers.
+PEP 659 gives us a worthwhile speed up over 3.10, but performance is still poor compared to node.js and well-engineered JIT compilers.

 We can raise performance from 3.11 levels by choosing larger regions